-I Need help with Extended Essay!Watch
+I Need help with Extended Essay!Watch this thread

 Next introduce all the factors that you will discuss in your essay: